grefenail/Robotics/README.md

-Paste this into your README.md and edit small details like file paths or demo images.

 # 🤖 Ground Human-Following Robot with Recovery System

 A ROS-based autonomous ground robot that can **detect, track, and follow a human target**, and **recover** when the target is lost using predicted coordinates.